-Activities and achievements of The Queen's English Society
+Activities and achievements of The King's English Society

-Home > History > Activities and achievements of The Queen’s English Society
+Home > History > Activities and achievements of The King’s English Society

-Activities and achievements of The Queen's English Society
+Activities and achievements of The King's English Society

 furious business woman

-The Queen's English Society was founded in 1972 by Joe Clifton, an Oxford graduate and schoolteacher.
+The Queen's English Society, renamed the King's English Society on 24 September 2024, was founded in 1972 by Joe Clifton, an Oxford graduate and schoolteacher.
 A letter he had sent to his local newspaper (the West Sussex Gazette), drawing attention to the decline in standards of English he had noticed at the time, inspired so many sympathetic responses from readers that he was encouraged to form a group to address the issues.
-Thus the Queen’s English Society was born, and remains driven by the firm contention that while language develops and evolves over time, clarity of expression and effective communication entail knowledge and understanding of correct usage.
+Thus the Queen’s English Society was born, and the Society remains driven by the firm contention that while language develops and evolves over time, clarity of expression and effective communication entail knowledge and understanding of correct usage.

-To this end, the objectives and activities of the QES since its inception number as follows:
+To this end, the objectives and activities of the Society since its inception number as follows:

 1. Education: influencing decision-makers